dbtek/dbyll/_posts/2021-11-16-bastionnativeclient.md

 📌 A Virtual Machine in the Virtual Network

-### Currently limitations
+### Currently limitaions

 📌 Custom protocol or port is not yet supported

-📌 Signing in with an SSH private key stored in a Azure Key Vault.
+📌 Signing in with an SSH private key stored in a Azure Key Vault is not supported.

 📌 Signing in with local username and password (According to the documentation), **however** I was able to connection to my virtual machine with the local credentials.
+(Windows, RDP)

 ### PowerShell script

 I wrote the below script as a quick solution for helping people connect to Azure, select the Virtual Machine and then make the Az-command to connect to the Virtual Machine.

-I'm connecting to the Virtual Machine via RDP.

 Please update the following variables to reflect your environment: